 Why did you decide to visit Asia with kids?
 What kind of planning did you do in advance?

 Gallivanting across the globe to Vietnam, Cambodia, and Hong Kong isn’t the most common trip for a family of four, but that was much of the appeal.
 We are fortunate that our two boys, ages 10 and 11, enjoy traveling as much as we do.
 Over the years we’ve tested the grounds with trips to Mexico, so knew the boys could handle long bus rides, changing accommodations, new foods, and more.
 So why not Asia?
+I’m always thinking of our Next trip idea and I think Vietnam was the perfect option for us all.
+We had a fantastic time!

 I’m a planner at heart, so half the fun of a trip like this was starting with a blank slate and filling it in.
 I bought all the books, talked to friends, and talked to friends of friends.
 I started down this familiar path, but quickly discovered that times have changed since my last pre-kids Asia voyage.
 While I couldn’t completely abandon my trusty Lonely Planet guide, I found that TripAdvisor was a great resource.
 Not only was it helpful in finding hotels; I found the forums invaluable for advice and answers to random questions about traveling to Asia with kids.